eformsignen/eformsignen.github.io/help/chapter4.rst

 **④ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.

 .. _text2: